 I wish I could say kodampuli is a versatile spice, but its use is almost exclusively restricted to Kerala cuisine, fish curry in particular.
 But don't let that keep you from getting your hands on some.
 Indian food, like Italian, French, and Chinese cooking, is intensely regional, and American restaurant diners are only exposed to a few regions' offerings.
 Kerala style cooking isn't among them, so if you want to expand your Indian food horizons, you'll need to do it on your own.

 Kerala curries are refreshing.
 They don't rely on heavy amounts of liquid fat and avoid intense sweet spices like cardamom and clove.
 But they're satisfyingly meaty, not just from fresh fish (Kerala is on the water and is a thriving fishing hub), but from rich coconut milk, preferably chunky from bits of actual coconut (you can get frozen unprocessed coconut milk in Thai and Indian groceries).
 Kodampuli's sourness is a perfect balance to the rich coconut and intense spicing.
 Using it is dead simple: Rinse it briefly to dislodge any grit, then soak it in hot water for a few minutes before adding it to any sauce.
 Three to four pieces is sufficient for a curry for four, and ten minutes' cooking is more than enough time for them to release their flavor.

 In between your fish curry adventures, keep your kodampuli stored in as airtight containment as you can manage.
-I nearly ruined my supply of cinnamon and cloves by prolonged, stinky exposure to poorly wrapped kodampuli.
+It's got a strong odor that can contaminate other spices after prolonged exposure.
 Wrap it tightly in plastic, then put that in a large glass jar or an airtight plastic container.
 Keep it with your other sequestered-off spices, like asafoetida.

 Where to Find Kodampuli